h19overflow/scaled_processing/docs/phases/system_progress_summary.md

 4. **🛠️ Developer Experience** - One command setup, comprehensive logging
 5. **📈 Scalability Foundation** - Ready for horizontal scaling via partition consumers

-**Next Step:** Implement the FastAPI upload endpoint to complete the steel thread and verify end-to-end message flow from API → Kafka → Consumer logs.
+**✅ COMPLETED:** FastAPI upload endpoint implemented and steel thread verified!
+End-to-end message flow from API → Kafka → Consumer logs is working perfectly.

+**🚀 Ready for Sprint 2:** Pipeline implementation can now begin with confidence that the messaging infrastructure is production-ready and fully tested.